Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 var WRITE_PORT = 6664;
 ```

 Then, we create two streams that will be used by our DataProvider to communicate with the Proxy Data Adapter.
+In fact, the use of two ports to communicate with a Data Adapter is required for Servers earlier than 7.4, then it is supported for backward compatibility.
 We use the standard net module to do so:
 ```js
 var reqRespStream = net.createConnection(REQ_RESP_PORT, HOST);
 var notifyStream = net.createConnection(WRITE_PORT, HOST);